Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 7.5 Verification-First and Reverse Reasoning

-Recent work (Wu & Yao, 2025) demonstrates that asking LLMs to "verify first"—even against a random or wrong answer—significantly improves reasoning accuracy.
+Recent work (Wu & Yao, 2025) demonstrates that asking LLMs to "verify first," even against a random or wrong answer—significantly improves reasoning accuracy.
 This phenomenon is fully explained by our framework:

 1.  **Reverse Reasoning breaks Geometric Distortion**: Forward reasoning ($A \to B \to C$) accumulates error geometrically (Theorem 4).
 Verification is a reverse check ($C \to?
 A$).
 If the forward path has drifted off the Truth Manifold, the reverse path is unlikely to map back to the origin, exposing the hallucination.
 2.  **Verification is Compression, not Generation**: Verifying a candidate answer requires less channel capacity than generating it from scratch.
 It is a discrimination task (low entropy) rather than a generation task (high entropy).